-Further explanation for the obesity paradox may be explained by the limitations of BMI in differentiating between muscle and fat mass (72).
-Increased fat mass (particularly visceral fat) is associated with inflammation in the ESKD population (73), inflammation is strongly related to mortality in the dialysis population therefore adiposity is unlikely to confer a survival advantage.
-The negative consequences of visceral fat is supported by data that showed that abdominal obesity and waist circumference were stronger predictors of all-cause mortality and cardiovascular death than BMI in 537 individuals receiving haemodialysis (74).
-In this study, higher BMI was protective, however in contrast a higher waist circumference was a predictor of higher mortality (74).
-The importance of increased muscle mass in the haemodialysis population has been shown by a series of studies (38, 39, 74-76).
-In a study that controlled for muscle mass (by using measures of creatinine production), it was found that regardless of BMI, those with high muscle mass had higher survival rates than those with low muscle mass (38).
-Suggesting, that increased muscle mass in haemodialysis patients is protective against mortality (38).
-Another study (39) of 50,381 individuals receiving haemodialysis who survived 6 months found that weight loss with an increased serum creatinine (indicating maintenance of muscle mass) was associated with greater survival than weight gain but a decrease in creatinine levels (suggesting weight gain but muscle mass loss).
-These observations were confirmed in a study (75) that showed that higher mid-arm muscle circumference (a measure of muscle mass) was associated with a trend towards increased survival in 1709 individuals with ESKD receiving haemodialysis.
-Further associations with increased fat mass and lean mass (which was defined as BMI minus fat mass index) and increased survival has been reported in 808 Japanese haemodialysis patients following a 53 month follow up period (76).
-Moreover, in a large cohort of 117,683 haemodialysis patients estimated lean body mass (through creatinine-based equations) was linearly associated with lower mortality (77).
-Taken together, the available data appear to show that high muscle mass is protective against mortality, whilst loss of muscle mass (even with weight gain) has negative consequences for individuals receiving haemodialysis.
+Further explanation for the obesity paradox may be explained by the limitations of BMI in differentiating between muscle and fat mass.72 Increased fat mass (particularly visceral fat) is associated with inflammation in the ESKD population,73 inflammation is strongly related to mortality in the dialysis population therefore adiposity is unlikely to confer a survival advantage.
+The negative consequences of visceral fat are supported by data that showed that abdominal obesity and waist circumference were stronger predictors of all-cause mortality and cardiovascular death than BMI in 537 individuals receiving haemodialysis.74 In this study, higher BMI was protective, however in contrast a higher waist circumference was a predictor of higher mortality.74 The importance of increased muscle mass in the haemodialysis population has been shown by a series of studies.^{38,39,74-} 76 In a study that controlled for muscle mass (by using measures of creatinine production), it was found that regardless of BMI, those with high muscle mass had higher survival rates than those with low muscle mass.38 Suggesting, that increased muscle mass in haemodialysis patients is protective against mortality.38 Another study39 of 50,381 individuals receiving haemodialysis who survived 6 months found that weight loss with an increased serum creatinine (indicating maintenance of muscle mass) was associated with greater survival than weight gain but a decrease in creatinine levels (suggesting weight gain but muscle mass loss).
+These observations were confirmed in a study75 that showed that higher mid-arm muscle circumference (a measure of muscle mass) was associated with a trend towards increased survival in 1709 individuals with ESKD receiving haemodialysis.
+Further associations with increased fat mass and lean mass (which was defined as BMI minus fat mass index) and increased survival has been reported in 808 Japanese haemodialysis patients following a 53 month follow up period.76 Moreover, in a large cohort of 117,683 haemodialysis patients estimated lean body mass (through creatinine-based equations) was linearly associated with lower mortality.77 Taken together, the available data appear to show that high muscle mass is protective against mortality, whilst loss of muscle mass (particularly with an increase in fat mass) has negative consequences for individuals receiving haemodialysis.
 Therefore, individuals receiving haemodialysis should avoid muscle mass loss.

-Lastly, although some studies have shown that a BMI of above 30 kg/m2 is associated with a survival benefit, many haemodialysis patients will be precluded from obtaining a kidney transplant if they are in this BMI category.
-Indeed, this is supported by data showing greater rates of surgical wound infections, delayed graft function and acute rejection in obese kidney transplant recipients compared to those whom are not obese (78-80).
-Graft survival time has been shown to exceed 80 months in around 50% of morbidly obese transplant recipients compared to 70% of recipients with an ideal BMI (78).
-Moreover, a pooled analysis has shown that higher pre-transplantation BMI is associated with a higher mortality in kidney transplantation recipients (81).
-Adjusted annual rates of survival in kidney transplant waiting list (78, 82).
-These rates of survival following transplantation are greater than those conferred by higher BMI in the haemodialysis population.
-Showing that the association between high BMI and improved survival does not equal the marked increase in survival that transplantation confers.
+Lastly, although some studies have shown that a BMI of above 30 kg/m^2 is associated with a survival benefit, many haemodialysis patients will be precluded from obtaining a kidney transplant if they are in this BMI category.
+Indeed, this is supported by data showing greater rates of surgical wound infections, delayed graft function and acute rejection in obese kidney transplant recipients compared to those who are not obese.78-80 Graft survival time has been shown to exceed 80 months in around 50% of morbidly obese transplant recipients compared to 70% of recipients with an ideal BMI.78 Moreover, a pooled analysis has shown that higher pre-transplantation BMI is associated with a higher mortality in kidney transplantation recipients.81 Adjusted annual rates of survival in kidney transplant recipients are up to 200% greater than individuals who remain on the kidney transplant waiting list.^{78,82} These rates of survival following transplantation are greater than those conferred by higher BMI in the haemodialysis population, showing that the association between high BMI and improved survival does not equal the marked increase in survival that transplantation confers.
 Therefore, the suitability for transplantation should be the optimal consideration when assessing weight in individuals receiving haemodialysis for whom transplantation is attainable.